Table of Contents

-- Every year over one -third of all adults in 65 years of age and older suffer a fall accident.
+- Every year over one-third of all adults 65 years of age and older suffer a fall accident.

-The Bureau of Labor Statistics (BLS) and Occupational Health and Safety Administration (OSHA) says,
+The Bureau of Labor Statistics (BLS) and Occupational Health and Safety Administration (OSHA) say,

 - 20 – 30% of slip and fall victims suffer moderate to severe injuries such as bruises, hip fractures, or head injuries.